codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the left eye say to the right eye?
-Between us, something smells!
+What did the shy pebble wish for?
+That she was a little boulder.

 ## Home Server Up-Time